darkoverlordofdata/muninn/readme.md

 Muninn serves the static and dynamic content, as well as a backend Api using REST and Sockets

-Use the HMVC functionality and folder structure of Exspresso to present multiple dynamically generated single page apps.
+Use the HMVC class loader and folder structure of Exspresso to present multiple dynamically generated single page apps.